-Cash and cash equivalents includes cash held at financial institutions and highly liquid investments with the ability to be converted into cash within 90 days or less.
+Cash and cash equivalents includes cash held at financial institutions and highly liquid investments with the ability to be converted into cash within 90 days or less of their acquisition date.

 Short term investments are comprised of deposits with Chartered Canadian banks with maturities of more than 90 days.
 These investments are held in Canadian dollars or in foreign currencies and are interest bearing.